 The 2015 Paris Climate Agreement was originally written in the host language, French.
 From his many visits to Paris, Michael learned that in France, family names are CAPITALIZED.
 Because of this, Michael’s family name, STAVY, is in capital letters on this, his Open Access Résumé (CV).

 The 2017 Chicago Climate Charter was originally written in English.
 Michael is a native Chicagoan.
 He was born in Lincoln Park (the neighborhood, not the zoo) and according to his mother, English is his mother’s tongue.
 These are Michael’s stories and he is sticking to them.

 Since 1990 (29 years), Michael STAVY has been an advisor on the renewable energy finances and taxes.
 He advises clients on the finances of renewable energy (wind power , solar energy, energy storage, the hydrogen economy, carbon mitigation credits and taxes ).
-He helps his clients’ analyze the finances and taxes of their renewable energy projects.
+Michael does the financial analysis of his client’s renewable energy projects.